-- 5.1 The Officers for the School Board shall be as follows: - Chairperson: to be nominated by the Delivery Partner based upon the requirements set out by the Board who shall be independent from the Partners and whose appointment shall be approved by the Board subject to clause 5.2.1 and 5.2.2. - School Director: the School Director as appointed by the Delivery Partner. - Board Advisors: The Board can nominate individuals to act as Board Advisors who can be appointed for either an agreed period of time or for specific Board meetings depending on the agenda. - 5.2 Election of Chair - 5.21 The Chair shall be appointed at the Board Meeting before the School Annual General Meeting.
+- 5.1 The Officers for the School Board shall be as follows: - Chairperson: to be elected / agreed by the Board, OR if required nominated by the Delivery Partner based upon the requirements set out by the Board - in which case the Chair would be independent from the Partners and whose appointment shall be approved by the Board subject to clause 5.2.1 and 5.2.2. - School Director: the School Director as appointed by the Delivery Partner. - Board Advisors: The Board can nominate individuals to act as Board Advisors who can be appointed for either an agreed period of time or for specific Board meetings depending on the agenda. - 5.2 Election of Chair - 5.21 The Chair shall be appointed at the first Board Meeting.